Marak/translate.js/README.md

 ## Promises

-Working with Promises and specially with [async/await](https://ponyfoo.com/articles/understanding-javascript-async-await) is really great since it reduces [Callback Hell](http://callbackhell.com/) quite a bit.
+Working with Promises and specially with [async/await](https://ponyfoo.com/articles/understanding-javascript-async-await) reduces [Callback Hell](http://callbackhell.com/).
 To see it in action, first you'll need an `async` function.
 Then put your `await` calls inside:

 ```js
 // Browser; jQuery for demonstration purposes